 Critical bug reports are further capped at 10% of economic damage, primarily taking into account the funds at risk but also potentially accounting for PR and branding considerations, at the discretion of the Goldfinch team.
-However, the minimum reward for Critical vulnerabilities is USD 20 000.
+The economic damage caused by the bug must be greater than the equivalent of USD 200 000 for it to be considered Critical and the minimum reward for Critical vulnerabilities is USD 20 000.

 In order to be eligible for a reward, the following terms and conditions must be met:

 - Identify an original, previously unreported, non-public vulnerability within the scope of the Goldfinch bug bounty program as described.

 - Include sufficient detail in your disclosure to enable our engineers to quickly reproduce, understand, and fix the vulnerability.

 - Be at least 18 years of age.